nkoshimoto/genulens/README.md

 Please ensure that GSL (GNU Scientific Library) is installed in your environment.
 If you do not have GSL, please download it from the link provided on the [GSL page](https://www.gnu.org/software/gsl/), and install it following README or INSTALL in the downloaded directory.

-You can check if where you have GSL by
+You can check where you have GSL by
 ```
 gsl-config --libs
 ```